LoupX/dotfiles/README.md

 - `gpg_public_key`: Relative path to the file with your gpg public key.
 - `gpg_private_key`: Relative path to the file with your gpg private key.

+### MAS

+Installs apps from the Mac App Store.
+You need to login to the store manually if using macOS 10.13_+.

+- `mas__applications`: Hash list with the ids of the macOS apps to install.
+The name key is optional and only used as reference to the user.

 ### OS X